COVID-19 questions and answers for team members

-As a result of our cautious approach throughout the pandemic, AU is fully compliant with all new measures introduced—including requiring proof of vaccination to enter an AU facility or engage in any in-person university activity beginning late November 2021.
+As a result of our cautious approach throughout the pandemic, AU is fully compliant with all new measures introduced—including requiring proof of vaccination to enter an AU facility or engage in any in-person university activity beginning Dec.
+1, 2021.

 The evidence is clearly highlighting the important role that vaccines play in providing an effective layered approach to managing COVID-19.
 Getting fully vaccinated, along with physically distancing, wearing masks, getting tested, and self-isolating when you experience symptoms work hand-in-hand to protect you, your family, and our communities.

 AU has made the decision to build on our existing COVID-19 measures to incorporate vaccinations to keep our environment safe for everyone moving forward.

 This page contains COVID-19 questions and answers for team members.
 You can also find COVID-19 Questions and Answers for Learners.

 For AU managers of teams, there is a resource available on our intranet, which requires your AU login, to help you answer the questions you may be receiving from members of your team.
 The HR team will be updating it as the situation changes.

 Athabasca University (AU) will not be reopening any of its facilities to the public at this time and will continue to take a cautious approach with our COVID-19 response strategy.
 Keeping our team members safe is our top priority.
 This means that we will continue to work from home, restrict work-related travel, and limit access to all of our facilities to minimize the risk.

 Since the pandemic began, AU put measures in place to protect team members, such as making work-from-home our first and preferred option, enhancing office protocols for place-based team members, and making masks mandatory everywhere in any AU location.